-Consisting of five lines, the Shenzhen subway network has been put into use since December 28, 2004, making Shenzhen the fifth city in mainland China to have a subway after Beijing, Tianjin, Shanghai and Guangzhou.
+Consisting of six lines, the Shenzhen subway network has been put into use since December 28, 2004, making Shenzhen the fifth city in mainland China to have a subway after Beijing, Tianjin, Shanghai and Guangzhou.

 The current system of this city provides a relatively fast and economical way of transferring in the city.
 It also reaches to the border between the city and Hong Kong at Luo Hu station and Fu Tian Kou An station, where passengers can transfer to Lo Wu station and Lok Ma Chau Station of Hong Kong's MTR East Rail Line for the Hong Kong travel.
-Moreover, Luo Bao Line also runs to the hot destination Window of the World and Shenzhen Baoan Airport.
+Moreover, Luo Bao Line also runs to the hot destination Window of the World and Baoan Airport.
 The announcers in the trains and stations broadcast in Mandarin, Cantonese, and English in turn.

 |City Subway Map |

 Please click the map to enlarge it, or go for more Shenzhen Subway Maps.

 Metro Lines in Operation

 Full Length: 25 miles (41 kilometers)